 - you are an employee who works 1,000 hours or more per year;

 - have a salary deferral of at least 3% non-faculty and 2.5% faculty.

 There are significant tax advantages for participants in a 403(b), including pre-tax contributions to a 403b plan.
 Also, earnings on these contributions are not taxed until they are distributed from the plan.

-Niagara University offers two retirement plan options - AXA Equitable and TIAA-CREF.
+Niagara University offers a retirement plan through TIAA-CREF.

 Employees should check with their employer to determine how to enroll in the plan.

 All contributions into the plan are fully vested.

 Yes, loans and hardships are available through TIAA-CREF.